Posted on December 16 2019

 Of course being fit will also mean you can utilise your body better and get the best out of it.
 Studies have shown how fitness helps deal with symptoms of depression by releasing serotonin (the happy hormone) and a fitter body also boosts of self- confidence.
 Your goals need not be fat loss or weight gain but simply being able to perform activities of daily living better.

 Think of fitness as meditation for mental peace.
 We live in a world where we eagerly look forward to the once in a year holiday to ‘escape’.
-Trust me, my daily gym time is a mini ‘escape’ vacation everyday!
-Its a time for me to just listen to my favourite tunes or listen to an audio book while working on my health.
-Its more than physique goals, its therapy :).
+Trust me, daily gym time is a mini ‘escape’ vacation everyday.

 However, there is still no denying the fact that you are busy and don’t yet know how to prioritise.
 So here are a few tips that might help!

-1) When we say “we don’t have time” we mostly mean that “its not yet our priority”.
+1) Priority: When we say “we don’t have time” we mostly mean that “its not yet our priority”.
 So try playing this game.
 Every time you check Facebook on your phone, do 5 jumping jacks.
 I know it sounds super silly but do it.
-Now if you are in a meeting at work and happen to check Facebook (cuz who doesnt in a meeting right ;)), then dont get up to do jumping jacks and blame me for how insane you look.
-But keep a tab in the notes section on your phone how many times it was and immediately after meeting go into the bathroom and do that many jumping jacks.
+Now if you are in a meeting at work and happen to check Facebook, keep a tab in the notes section on your phone how many times it was and immediately after meeting go into the bathroom and do that many jumping jacks.

-Trust me, within just 4 days you will get out of mindless social media strolling and have soo much more time.
+Trust me, within just 4 days you will get out of mindless social media strolling and have so much more time.
 A lot of the smartphones today also track and graph your screentime.
 Have a look at your phone graph right now and you will be shocked at how much time you are wasting.

 2) Try group fitness: Especially for women who do not know where to start or are too intimidated to try the gym for the first time, group classes are a great way to help you kick start.
 There are group classes for post pregnancy, fat loss, stregth gain etc. Just look up for something close to where you live.
 Pick a class early mornings or late evenings when you know you will have some free time.
 A quick one hour class during your lunch break around office is also a great option.
 Group ex classes help you not only stay fit but also socialise and meet new people.

-4) 40 minutes worth physical activity (minimum required per day!) can be broken down into two sessions of 20 minutes each or even 4 of 10 minutes each.
+4) Break it down: Forty minutes can be broken down into two sessions of 20 minutes each or even 4 of 10 minutes each.
 Every few hours set your watch to remind you to get up and take a 10 minute brisk walk/ stair climb around your work station.
 Remember, 10 minutes is not much but will definitely add up overall!
 Maybe 20 minutes of timed walk with your dogs in the morning and 20 minutes of running around your toddler in the evening?
 Here is another example of something you can do as soon as you wake up!